AdrianoBianchi/ESP32_PID/README.md

   myESP32PID->useRedundantInput(readInputRedundant, maxSensorDifference, useAverage);

-  // A fourth parameter specifies the output (default 0) in the event of a sensor disagreement int defaultOutput = 100;
+  // you can specify the output 0-100 (default 0) in the event of a sensor disagreement myESP32PID->errorOutputValue = 50;
-  myESP32PID->useRedundantInput(readInputRedundant, maxSensorDifference, useAverage, defaultOutput);

 ```